Virtual Machine Management

 -

-After a few seconds, expect to see the VM is Running.
 During this time, the storage provider has cloned the template disk so that it can be used by the newly created virtual machine.
-The amount of time this takes can vary based on the storage provider being used to create the boot disk.
+The amount of time this takes can vary based on the storage provider being used to create the boot disk, and the current load on the system.

 -